*** UPDATED November 1, 2020 with Stock Returns as of Friday, October 30, 2020 ***

 - What do I think about this?

 - I must admit I was a bit skeptical before signing up with the Motley Fool.
-As I am testing and paper trading their recommendations, I am now confident the Fool is not a scam but rather an affordable and efficient personal stock advisor.
+As I am testing and paper trading their recommendations, I am now confident the Fool is not a scam but rather an excellent source of stock advice.

 - I believe they have the total right to believe this.
 I mean if I knew Stock ABC was going to the moon, I probably would have kept it for myself.
 It’s also true that no one can perfectly time the market: